Windows OS Hub

 The entry was successfully copied to {44d1d6bf-xxxxxxxxxxxxxxxx}

-Then copy the configuration ID and use it in the following command:
+Now copy the resulting configuration ID and use it in the following command:

 bcdedit /set {44d1d6bf-xxxxxxxxxxxxxxxx} device partition=s:

-If you have done it correctly, this message will appear:
+If you did it correctly, you will see this message

 The operation completed successfully.